FactumID/sealsign-docs/docs/en/clickonce/clickonce.md

   - Unzip the client found in the version 4.6 SDK download.
   - To modify the ClickOnce deployment files, download and install the Windows SDK.
-  - Change the publishing URL with the following command: mage -u SealSignClient.application -pu http://[URL]/SealSignClient.application
+  - Change the publishing URL with the following command: `mage -u SealSignClient.application -pu http://[URL]/SealSignClient.application`
-  - Reassign the application manifest with: mage -u SealSignClient.application -AppManifest "Application Files "Application Files SealSignClient_1_0_0_0_0SealSignClient.exe.manifest".
+  - Reassign the application manifest with: `mage -u SealSignClient.application -AppManifest "Application Files "Application Files SealSignClient_1_0_0_0_0SealSignClient.exe.manifest"`
-  - Finally, sign the file with the command: mage -sign SealSignClient.application -cf [certificate path] -pwd [certificate password].
+  - Finally, sign the file with the command: `mage -sign SealSignClient.application -cf [certificate path] -pwd [certificate password]`

   Once these steps are done, the ClickOnce client can be deployed on the server.
 For everything to work correctly you have to check that the web server has the following MIME types configured: